 3A.
-Variation agreement approved
+First variation agreement

 The first variation agreement is approved on and from 31 December 1970 or on and from the 60th day after the commencement date referred to in clause 7(3) of the agreement, whichever day is the earlier.

-[Section 3A inserted by No. 35 of 1970 s.
-4; amended by No. 68 of 1973 s.
+[Section 3A inserted: No. 35 of 1970 s.
+4; amended: No. 68 of 1973 s.
 4.]

 3B.
-Execution of variation agreement authorised, etc.
+Second variation agreement

 The execution by the Premier of the State of Western Australia acting for and on behalf of the State of an agreement in or substantially in accordance with the form set out in the Third Schedule to this Act is authorised and when so executed is approved.

-[Section 3B inserted by No. 68 of 1973 s.
+[Section 3B inserted: No. 68 of 1973 s.
 5.]

 3C.
 Third variation agreement